-Date Added Challenge or Risk Description Status 04/08/2021 Limited qualified officials in textile and none in bakeries.
+Date Added Challenge or Risk Description Status 04/08/2021 Limited qualified officials in textile and bakeries.
 Vacant posts for textile and bakeries are filled with security officials, due to lack of post establishment for textile and bakeries.
 There is a need to professionalize textiles and bakeries.
-HR Planning create: Post Establishment Active 04/08/2021 Resource limitations.
+Active 04/08/2021 Resource limitations.
 Inadequate funding, dilapidated/old infrastructure, machinery and equipment, lack of personnel for core business and support.
 Vacant funded posts are not filled timeously.
 The resource limitations impact on production, norms and standards.
 Active